Weeks to build

 Hutchies partnered with Ashe Morgan and DMANN Corporation and their design team in mid-2017 through a collaborative early contractor involvement (ECI) process on the exciting new Midtown Centre development.

-Lead by Project Director, Michael Bruderlin of InDeMa Properties, the project will see two old Queensland Government towers (Health and Forestry House) be combined into one larger PCA A-Grade office tower in the middle of Brisbane’s CBD.
-The significant upgrade and expansion will deliver a 5 Star Green Star rating as well as the first Silver WELL rated core and shell in Queensland.
-It creates an average of 2,000m2 floor plates and will have a range of first-class integrated amenities to serve the modern workforce of today.
+Lead by Project Director, Michael Bruderlin of InDeMa Properties, the project sees two old Queensland Government towers (Health and Forestry House) combined into one larger PCA A-Grade office tower in the middle of Brisbane’s CBD.
+The significant upgrade and expansion delivers a 5 Star Green Star rating as well as the first Silver WELL rated core and shell in Queensland.
+It creates an average of 2,000m2 floor plates with a range of first-class integrated amenities to serve the modern workforce of today.

 Midtown Centre has a range of unique aspects that take advantage of Hutchies’ diverse construction experience and capability in office towers, Green Star and NABERs ratings, conversions, heritage and integrated fitouts.
 We have built over 60 high rise buildings in Brisbane’s city and fringe alone.
 Across Australia we’ve delivered more than $2 billion worth of Green Star rated buildings using our in-house ESD Team, which is over 50 buildings and more than half a million square metres of rated space.
 A great similar Hutchies project is the recent completion of Aurizon’s new office building at 900 Ann Street, a 5 Star Green Star PCA A-Grade tower, heritage interface, high quality facilities and an integrated fitout.

 We’re excited to be building another market leading development in our home town – these are the jobs that really celebrate Hutchies’ difference of keeping it local and supporting our community.